Hello! My name is Takezawa, and I am the owner of UTSUWABI, a store that sells

 After studying ceramics in Kyoto, Shimura studied Kutani Ware in Ishikawa Prefecture.

-He creates designs that are all exciting and nostalgic, while being conscious of their usability as vessels.
+that are all exciting and nostalgic, while being conscious of their usability as vessels.

 It is so cute that it could be glimpsed in a retro, stylish movie.